 Being an island, Harris has no shortage of options for amazing boat trips.
 We are offering several trips to give you the chance to visit some of Harris' most remote corners and uninhabited islands.

-West Loch Tarbert to Scarp and Loch Reasort This full day tour will take you into the heart of the beautiful, remote area of North Harris.
-Some of the most gorgeous beaches that the island has to offer can be found here, as well as the remains of crofting villages and rarely seen views of the islands in the West Loch and a chance to land at the characterful island of Scarp, famous for the ill-fated ‘Rocket Post’.
+Loch Reasort including West Loch Tarbert and Scarp This full day tour will take you into the heart of the beautiful, remote area of North Harris.
+Some of the most gorgeous beaches that the island has to offer can be found here, as well as the remains of crofting villages and rarely seen views of the islands in the West Loch.
+Ther will be a chance to land on the characterful island of Scarp, famous for the ill-fated ‘Rocket Post’.

 We depart the pier at West Loch Tarbert, calling in to Bagh Stithcleit where the remains of a village can be seen right at the shoreline, with evidence of cultivation in the background.

-We then make my way out of the loch past Sodhaigh Mhor and Sodhaigh Bheag Great and Little Soay, then take a short detour into Loch Leosabhaigh towards the imposing Amhuinnsuidhe Castle.
+We then make our way out of the loch past Sodhaigh Mhor and Sodhaigh Bheag, Great and Little Soay, then take a short detour into Loch Leosabhaigh towards the imposing Amhuinnsuidhe Castle.
 Amhuinnsuidhe translates from Gaelic as ‘sitting on the river’ and this is certainly a highly appropriate name for the castle which was built as a salmon fishing and hunting lodge for the Earl of Dunmore in 1867.
-It is a superb example of Scottish Baronial architecture and has visitors from allover the world.
+It is a superb example of Scottish Baronial architecture and has visitors from all over the world.

-We pass Rubha Husinis Hushinish Point and to our left is the island of Scarp.
+We pass Rubha Husinis, Hushinish Point and to our left the island of Scarp.
 Going through the Sound of Scarp we pass the sparkling sands of TraighMheilein which is a breathtaking sight from the sea.

 Carrying on into Loch Reasort we pass the impressive mountains of Taran Mor, Taran Meadhain and Taran Beag.
 Loch Reasort is seven miles long and there are wonderful opportunities for spotting sea eagles, golden eagles and, of course, many red deer.

-During our trip we will stop ashore for lunch, which will be, depending on tides, either at one of the no longer inhabited villages of Diorascal or Luachair, or at our next destination - the Island of Scarp.
-Scarp was inhabited by a fairly large community until 1971 when the last residents left and was sustained by crofting and fishing.
+During our trip we will stop ashore for lunch, which will be, depending on tides, either at one of the abandoned villages of Diorascal or Luachair, or at our next destination - the Island of Scarp.
+Scarp was inhabited by a fairly large community until 1971 when the last full-time residents left.

 Scarp was the site of an experiment by German inventor Gerhard Zucker to deliver the island's post by rocket.
 In July 1934 Zucker made two attempts at firing rocket mail between Scarp and Harris, both of which were unsuccessful.
 A feature film was made about the experiment in 2001.